 And so, Lent has begun.
-This year I lengthily considered my options – previously I have given up junk food but, on reflection, I don’t eat junk food so it’s not that great a sacrifice.
-Crisps and fizzy drinks never strike my fancy… whereas sugar on the other hand… So, naturally, I came to the conclusion I should probably remove sugar from my diet for the next forty days.
+This year I lengthily considered my options – previously I have given up junk food but, on reflection, I don’t buy junk food so it’s not that great a sacrifice.
+Crisps and fizzy drinks never strike my fancy… whereas sugar on the other hand… So, naturally, I came to the conclusion I should probably remove sugar from my diet for the next 40 days.
 I then pictured myself kicking and screaming, gagged and bound as fresh cakes and pastries flaunt themselves at me.
 Therefore, of course, there’s a loophole.
 Which explains the photos of cake.
 I will give up sugar and any product that contains it in unhealthy quantities, so no juice, Ketchup (sob), or coffee shop brownies, but I can have all these foods only if I make them from scratch myself.
-Thus, no ban, no restrictions that make me shake my fist at these remaining thirty-five days, or break my diet within a matter of hours, just a little extra legwork to get what I really want.
+Thus, no ban, no restrictions that make me shake my fist at these remaining 35 days or break my diet within a matter of hours, just a little extra legwork to get what I really want.

 Lemon drizzle cake is a national favourite so why desecrate something sacred with mascarpone?
 This mild soft cheese, which Rachel Roddy refers to as ‘dairy velvet’, is an ideal topping for a tender carrot cake, swirled with cream and orange zest, as it simply needs a citrus tang to bring its sour savouriness to the fore.
 I’ve discovered it perfectly complements the fresh lemony flavour of this sponge, and softens those bites of sharp juiciness from the drizzle.
 And, somehow, the cake seems even lighter with its thick velvety splodges adorning it’s head, like a crown of spiky hair.
 Each bite has the texture of marshmallow, the moussey icing mirroring the moist tender crumb.
 The flakes of toasted almond are required simply to give you something to chew.